 - Across subject domains what do teachers’ intended and enacted pedagogic practices indicate about their awareness of and the value accorded to pupils’ digital competencies, and how do pupils’ experience these pedagogic practices?

 - What institutional circumstances and practices enable or undermine how pupils’ digital competencies and practices are recognised (RQ1) and integrated into teachers’ practice (RQ2)?

 - What are the consequences of the answers to RQs 1-3 for learning in terms of social justice, and across and within subject domains?

 - How does the research inform how to represent and model a participative pedagogy of mutuality (Bruner, 1996; Wenger, 1998; Alexander, 2000; Murphy & Wolfenden, 2013) and engage teachers with that pedagogy?
 This will be addressed through the meta-analysis of data across studies.

-NP3 is a collaboration between the Open University, Lancaster University and Manchester Metropolitan University, which is funded by The Society for Educational Studies (SES) and led by Professor.
-Peter Twining.
+NP3 is a collaboration between the Open University, Lancaster University and Manchester Metropolitan University, and led by Peter Twining.the Society for Educational Studies (SES)

 |NP3 homepage||NP3 findings||For policy makers||For teachers & school leaders||For researchers||Have your say|